gregcox7/StatLabs/docs/12-multiple_groups.md

 ::: {.exercise}

 Fill in the blanks in the code below to use random permutation to conduct a hypothesis test.
 The final result should be a histogram of simulated F statistics along with a line indicating where our observed F statistic (`obs_f` from the last exercise) falls in that distribution.  *Hint:* For the blanks in the `hypothesize` and `generate` lines, consider how we simulated the null hypothesis for [comparing proportions](#lab5) or [means from independent samples](#lab10).
+Also, make sure that `obs_f` from the last exercise is present in R's environment (upper right part of RStudio), otherwise this won't work!

 ```r